Diffusion and superdiffusion from hydrodynamic projections: Bilinear charges

 \subsection{Superdiffusion}

+I now propose a natural clustering property, inferred from the superdiffusion phenomenology, under which the conditions and related superdiffusion exponents found from NFH naturally emerge.
+This will show that these characteristics of superdiffusion, usually explained using NFH, actually arise without the need for the hydrodynamic equation, mode-coupling theory or the addition of noise.

-Theorem \ref{theoquad3} implies that there is superdiffusion for the normal-mode current $\la j_K$ if $\bra Q_I^2(1-\mathbb P_\tau)\la j_K\ket^{\rm c}\neq0$ for some $I$.
-This condition is exactly that found from NFH \cite{SpohnNonlinear} for superdiffusive behaviours of normal modes: these coefficients are the ``$G$-couplings" introduced in this context.
+Note that Theorem \ref{theoquad3} implies that there is superdiffusion for the normal mode $K$ if the coupling $\bra Q_I^2(1-\mathbb P_\tau)\la j_K\ket^{\rm c}\neq0$ for some $I$.
+This condition is exactly that found from NFH \cite{SpohnNonlinear} for superdiffusive behaviours of normal modes: these couplings are the ``$G$-couplings" introduced in this context.
+Here, it is seen to hold as well in the quantum context.

-In NFH, a variety of superdiffusion exponents and scaling functions are found, depending on which $G$-coupling is nonzero.
-In particular, it is found that if the fully diagonal coupling is nonzero, $\bra Q_I^2(1-\mathbb P_\tau)\la j_I\ket^{\rm c}\neq0$, then superdiffusion is within the Kardar-Parisi-Zhang (KPZ) universality class, with exponent $\alpha_I=2/3$.
+In NFH, a variety of superdiffusion exponents and scaling functions are found, depending on which $G$-coupling(s) is (are) nonzero.
+In particular, it is found, in the classical context, that if the fully diagonal coupling is nonzero, $\bra Q_I^2(1-\mathbb P_\tau)\la j_I\ket^{\rm c}\neq0$, then superdiffusion is within the Kardar-Parisi-Zhang (KPZ) universality class, with exponent $\alpha_I=2/3$.
 This is the case of sound modes in generic anharmonic chains and other momentum conserving one-dimensional systems \cite{SpohnNonlinear}.
-Further, using mode-coupling theory, it is found that if the fully diagonal coupling is zero, $\bra Q_K^2(1-\mathbb P_\tau)\la j_K\ket^{\rm c}=0$, but a partially diagonal coupling is nonzero, $\bra Q_I^2(1-\mathbb P_\tau)\la j_K\ket^{\rm c}\neq0$ for some KPZ-superdiffusive mode $I$, then superdiffusion is controlled by the L\'evy $(\alpha_K^{-1})$-stable distribution, with exponent $\alpha_K=3/5$.
+Further, using mode-coupling theory, it is found that if the fully diagonal coupling is zero, $\bra Q_K^2 (1-\mathbb P_\tau)\la j_K\ket^{\rm c}=0$, but a partially diagonal coupling is nonzero, $\bra Q_I^2 (1-\mathbb P_\tau)\la j_K\ket^{\rm c}\neq0$ for some KPZ-superdiffusive mode $I$ and some $K\neq I$, then superdiffusion for mode $K$ is controlled by the L\'evy $(\alpha_K^{-1})$-stable distribution, with exponent $\alpha_K=3/5$.
 This is the case of the heat mode in generic anharmonic chains \cite{SpohnNonlinear}.
-More generally, it is argued that if the nonzero couplings are a single fully diagonal one, $\bra Q_I^2(1-\mathbb P_\tau)\la j_I\ket^{\rm c}\neq0$, at the root of a sequence of nonzero partially diagonal ones, $\bra Q_K^2(1-\mathbb P_\tau)\la j_{K+1}\ket^{\rm c}\neq0$, $K=I,I+1,\ldots,K_{\rm max}-1$, then the superdiffusion scaling functions are Levy distribution with exponents obtained from the Fibonacci sequence, see \cite{PopkovFibonacci2015} for details.
+More generally, it is argued that if the nonzero couplings are a single fully diagonal one, $\bra Q_I^2 (1-\mathbb P_\tau)\la j_I\ket^{\rm c}\neq0$, at the root of a sequence of nonzero partially diagonal ones, $\bra Q_K^2 (1-\mathbb P_\tau)\la j_{K+1}\ket^{\rm c}\neq0$, $K=I,I+1,\ldots,K_{\rm max}-1$, then the superdiffusion scaling functions are Levy distribution with exponents obtained from the Fibonacci sequence, see \cite{PopkovFibonacci2015} for details.

-I now propose a natural clustering property, inferred from the superdiffusion phenomenology, under which the above description emerges naturally, without the need for the hydrodynamic equation, mode-coupling theory or the addition of noise.
+Here I obtain a set of relations between conditions of nonzero $G$-couplings and bounds superdiffusion exponents that, in particular, exactly reproduce the above structure, in both the classical and quantum contexts.